paul-tian/Arduino-JY901-Serial/README.md

 but this repo focus on the Serial connection and implement all the function given by the official.

 Please feel free to open a issue if needed, **Chinese** and **English** are preferred, other languages will be translated by Google Translator.

+Control functions are on the way.